cibi-p/Learnings/C/E-con-C.md

 # C tricky question
+## Chapter 2
+1. Modulus operator cannot be used on float
+## Chapter 11
 1. `char` store -128 to +178, `unsigned char` stores from 0 to 255. suppose if we attempt to store +129 in `char` it will become -127...
 2. switch cannot be used float, ex: case 6.5
 3. If there is a nested scope in the program, local variable in that scope will be high priority, and its value will be utilized.